NicoleVou/NicoleVou.github.io/_posts/2017-01-21-Final-Week-SWE.md

 Next week, after I finish my final Graphics project I really have no game plan for what I am going to do.
 I'm just going to wake up each morning and see what I feel like doing.

 ### Pick-of-the-week
+Gotta recommend the app I've been working on for the past year with Under Armour.
+MapMyFitness gives you the tools to easily track your workouts! http://www.mapmyfitness.com/us/